mvvvv/stereokit-template/readme.md

     - On others launch: `./gradlew run && sh logcat.cmd`

 ## Build the release versions of your project:
+For Android you'll have to set a [keystore](https://docs.rs/stereokit-rust/latest/stereokit_rust/#building-your-android-vrmr-app).
-* Desktop : `cargo build --release` &rarr; Binaries are produced under ./target/release
+* Desktop : `cargo build --release`
+  if you want to give a more useful name to you executable (i.e.`my_main_app`), you'll have to use the --bin option: `cargo build --release --bin my_main_app`
 * Android : `./gradlew buildRelease` &rarr; APK archive is produced under ./app/build/outputs/apk.
 You can install it with './gradlew installRelease'

 ## Compile shaders: